Lucidea

-SydneyPLUS International, now known as Lucidea Corporation, is a Canadian computer company based in Richmond, British Columbia.
+Lucidea Corporation (formerly SydneyPLUS International) is a Canadian software company based in Richmond, British Columbia.
 The company offers products and services for library automation and knowledge management to special libraries, particularly law firms.

 Description of company

 Lucidea serves organizations and businesses in finance, government, legal services, life sciences, media, and resources.
 Lucidea has offices in New York and Los Angeles in the United States, and Nottingham in the UK.
 A private company, its staff is organized into research and development, client services, and sales and marketing.

 Lucidea offers SQL and Oracle platforms for client/server installations and an ASP hosted solution.
 The system is a modular design that lets users add on the applications that they need for their operations.
-The President of Lucideais Ron Aspe.
+The President of Lucidea is Ron Aspe.